 Tally the annual number of hours your volunteers give to the school and calculate what their salaries would be if they were paid.
 Ask your principal which programs or services she’d have to cut if she could not count on PTO volunteers.
 Include these factoid on your website and in the newsletter; it will send a powerful message to parents about your group’s work.

 Invite students to create decorative name badges for your volunteers; consider giving out special stickers to students whose parents help out at an event, too.

-One group created their own homemade bath salts using a recipe from the Internet and spice jars purchased at a dollar store.
+One group created its own homemade bath salts using an online recipe and spice jars purchased at a dollar store.
 A note was attached that said “Relax and unwind—you deserve it.”